janet-dev/ci-milestone-project-3/README.md

 * I would like to build a Flask app.
 * I would like to allow users to store their data via the app.
 * I would like to build a community gardening app to also assist pet owners.
-* I would like the app to be visually attractive and fun to use.
+* I would like the app to be visually attractive.

 ### Design